antirez/sds/README.md

 There are advantages and disadvantages with this approach over the traditional
 approach:

-* Disadvantage #1: many functions return the new string as value, since sometimes SDS requires to create a new string with more space, so the most SDS API calls look like this:
+**Disadvantage #1**: many functions return the new string as value, since sometimes SDS requires to create a new string with more space, so the most SDS API calls look like this:

     s = sdscat(s,"Some more data");